Zhang-Charlie/Zhang-Charlie/README.md

 ###

-<p align="left">My name is Charlie Zhang and I'm a Computer Science student at University College Dublin.</p>
+<p align="left">My name is Charlie Zhang and I'm a Computer Science with Data Science & AI student at University College Dublin.</p>

 ###